Galapagar

 Galapagar is a town and municipality northwest of Madrid, Spain, situated in the autonomous community of the Community of Madrid.
 Of all the towns in the area, it has experienced the most growth, mostly because of immigration and the development of old livestock fields.

 Galapagar borders Collado Villalba, Colmenarejo, Torrelodones, Las Rozas de Madrid, El Escorial, San Lorenzo de El Escorial, Villanueva del Pardillo, Hoyo de Manzanares, Moralzarzal and Guadarrama.

 The name Galapagar comes from the Spanish galápago, meaning turtle, as the town centre was sited near a lake full of turtles.

 The town first appears as a village in the eleventh century, its importance due to the frequent hunting expeditions by the Spanish royalty, and being a main stop on the road from the capital to the Royal Monastery of San Lorenzo de El Escorial.
 Sights in the town include the church of The Asunción (Assumption).

 Galapagar is served by lines C-3, C-8 and C-10 of the Cercanías Madrid commuter rail service at its Galapagar-La Navata train station; and by 9 lines of the Interurban Bus Service linking it to the Moncloa district of Madrid.

 Jacinto Benavente, one of the foremost Spanish dramatists of the 20th century and 1922 laurate of the Nobel Prize in Literature, is buried here.
-The British writer Malcolm Brocklehurst lived in the village between 1982 and 1983.

 Bullfighting, stock-breeding, pasturing and beef production are the main activities in Galapagar.
-The bullfighter José Tomás was born here.